Campus Pride vows to continue shedding light on the Shame List and the anti-LGBTQ religion-based bigotry of these campuses

-On December 1, Campus Pride launched the national listing of colleges and universities who requested Title IX exemption to ban LGBTQ students.
+On December 1, Campus Pride launched the national listing of colleges and universities that requested Title IX exemption to ban LGBTQ students.
 Campus Pride titled the list the “Shame List” for the purpose of calling out the harmful and shameful acts of religion-based prejudice and bigotry.
 The list has grown by 21 campuses since December 1.
 View the full list online – CampusPride.org/ShameList

 “Religion-based bigotry is careless and life-threatening,” said Shane Windmeyer, Executive Director of Campus Pride.
 “LGBTQ young people face high rates of harassment and violence, especially our trans youth and LGBTQ youth of color.
 The schools on this list have requested Title IX exemption based on religion-based bigotry targeting LGBQ and transgender people for no other purpose than to discriminate, expel and ban them from campus.
 It is shameful and wrong.”

-The list names each institution who has requested a Title IX exemption to openly discriminate against LGBTQ people due to their anti-LGBTQ religion-based bigotry.
+The list names each institution that has requested a Title IX exemption to openly discriminate against LGBTQ people due to their anti-LGBTQ religion-based bigotry.
 An educational institution that is “controlled by a religious organization” may apply for a Title IX exemption if it “would not be consistent with the religious tenets of such organization.”

-“Families and young people deserve to know that this list of schools are not loving, welcoming, safe spaces to live, learn and grow – and taxpayers should definitely not have to pay for a private college to openly discriminate against anyone,” said Windmeyer.
+“Families and young people deserve to know that this list of schools is not loving, welcoming, safe spaces to live, learn and grow – and taxpayers should definitely not have to pay for a private college to openly discriminate against anyone,” said Windmeyer.
 “We will continue to update this list and bring attention nationally, calling these acts out unloving and blatant discrimination.”

 Reporter Andy Birkey with The Column was the first to report “Dozens of Christian schools win Title IX waivers to ban LGBT students”.
 The Column article details each campus request for Title IX exemption and in some cases extends to “discipline, admissions, hiring, and employment decisions, in matters such as employment leaves for pregnancy, childbirth, and elective termination of pregnancy, or on the basis of pre-marital sex, unmarried pregnancy, extramarital sex…”